 After 1837, there are no records in Britain that I have been able as yet to incontestably link to this John Ireland, making it plausible that he either went back to the merchant marines, albeit very reluctantly, or else he emigrated.
 The two oldest Ireland boys, George Jnr and John, were close in age and grew up together, a little apart from their much younger siblings.
 George eventually became a successful businessman, running a printery with a staff of 17.
-He married and in 1843 had a son and named him John.18 The door does open a crack to admit the slender possibility that the child’s young uncle had disappeared out of the record books because he had permanently emigrated or he was deceased.
+He married and in 1843 had a son and named him John.18 The door does open a crack to admit the possibility that the child’s young uncle had disappeared out of the British record books because he had permanently emigrated or he was deceased.

 Initially, Eliza Fraser fared much better than Ireland.
 She got, in all, more than £950 in donations and a final mention in Henry Stuart Russell’s book Genesis of Queensland (1888).
 According to Russell, she was appearing in a London tent show, probably in the late 1830s, because the author, who was visiting the city at the time, saw a man carry a gaudily painted placard for the show, emblazoned with the following – now infamous – advertisement:

 ‘STIRLING CASTLE’ WRECKED OFF THE COAST OF NEW HOLLAND, BOTANY BAY, ALL KILLED AND EATEN BY SAVAGES; ONLY SURVIVOR A WOMAN; TO BE SEEN; 6d ADMISSION.17